v-kalc/arm-test/Wiki/Troubleshooting.md

 ## 2. Forgetting the botId or appDomain
 If you forgot the your **botId** and **appDomain** values from the end of the deployment.
 You can find them in the "Configuration" section of your Web App.

-* **botId:** This is the Microsoft Application ID for the Company Communicator app.
+* **botId:** This is the Microsoft Application ID for the Diversity and Inclusion app.
 It can be found in the "MicrosoftAppId" field of your configuration e.g. 5630f8a2-c2a0-4cda-bdfa-c2fa87654321.
 For the following steps, it will be referred to as %botId%.
-* **appDomain:** This is the base domain for the Company Communicator app.
-It is the value in the "AzureAd:ApplicationIdURI" field of your configuration without the "api://" e.g. appName.azurefd.net.
+* **appDomain:** This is the base domain for the Diversity and Inclusion app.
+It is the value in the "AzureAd:ApplicationIdURI" field of your configuration without the "api://" e.g. appName.azurewebsites.net.
 For the following steps, it will be referred to as %appDomain%.

 ## 3. Error when attempting to reuse a Microsoft Azure AD application ID for the bot registration